-As US Abortion Protections Hang in the Balance, Cardiologists Brace for Impact
+As US Abortion Protections Are Lost, Cardiologists Brace for Impact

-If Roe v.
-Wade is overturned, decisions for pregnant women with high-risk cardiac conditions could become even more fraught.
+With Roe v.
+Wade overturned, decisions for pregnant women with high-risk cardiac conditions could become even more fraught.

 Leaked Supreme Court documents that may foretell the loss of federal abortion protections in the United States have been making headlines around the globe—they also have profound implications for cardiovascular care.